Madina, Ghana: Religion and Beliefs

-Majority of the residents are Muslims and Christians, with few practicing traditional religion.
+The majority of the residents are Muslims and Christians, with few practicing traditional religions.
 Although residents practice different religions, they co-exist peacefully.

 Madina Market

-Madina market is one of the biggest and vibrant markets in Accra.
-Located on the Chief Alhaji Seidu Street, populaly known as Old road.
+Madina market is one of the biggest and most vibrant markets in Accra.
+Located on the Chief Alhaji Seidu Street, popularly known as Old road.
 It spans from Madina Zongo junction to Madina Polyclinic, Kekele, the main entrance can be found opposite to the Madina Divisional Police Station.
-Vendors, Sellers and providers of services at the market are active and competitive.
+Vendors, sellers and providers of services at the market are active and competitive.
 Hawkers of various items mingle or display variety of items on tables and pavements along the street, thereby increases the visibility of the market to both travellers and visitors.